Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football: Experiments

 \subsubsection{Baselines}

-We compare our model against sequence-based event prediction approaches derived from prior work on next-event modeling.
-However, existing models such as Seq2Event and NMSTPP are not directly comparable in their original form, because they predict only coarse-grained action types (e.g., pass, dribble, shot) and do not model additional event attributes such as player identity, spatial coordinates, temporal intervals, or action value.
-Furthermore, these models typically do not incorporate player conditioning, which is central to our evaluation of transfer fit.
-To enable a fair comparison, we adapt the Transformer backbone introduced in NMSTPP to our output formulation: preserving the architecture while replacing the output prediction heads with those that match our multi-attribute event representation.
-We denote this baseline as LEM Transformer.
+We evaluate ScoutGPT on two tasks, each with its own baselines.
+First, we compare against next-token predictors derived from prior work~\cite{MendesNeves2026Scalable}, namely an LSTM~\cite{hochreiter1997lstm}, a gradient-boosted CatBoost~\cite{Prokhorenkova2018CatBoost}, the MLP-based Large Events Model (LEM-MLP)~\cite{MendesNeves2024Towards}, and a Transformer variant (LEM-Transformer).
+The LEM Transformer adapts the Transformer backbone of NMSTPP~\cite{Yeung2025Transformer} to our output formulation, keeping its architecture but replacing the prediction heads with ones that match our multi-attribute event representation.
+We adapt these models rather than reuse them directly because existing sequence predictors such as Seq2Event~\cite{Simpson2022Seq2Event} and NMSTPP predict only coarse-grained action types (e.g., pass, dribble, shot), do not model additional event attributes such as player identity, spatial coordinates, temporal intervals, or action value, and do not incorporate the player conditioning that is central to our transfer-fit evaluation.

+In addition, we compare ScoutGPT's goal prediction performance against the CatBoost baseline~\cite{Decroos2020VAEP} and three neural sequence models, an LSTM~\cite{hochreiter1997lstm}, a GRU~\cite{cho2014gru}, and a Transformer~\cite{Vaswani2017Attention}, each trained to predict the same goal labels from event context.